 Because they interact so closely with children, pediatric nurses must develop a teacher-like ability to explain complex concepts in simple, understandable terms.
 Since pediatric nurses may treat children of different ages, they must keep in mind developmental and cognitive milestones and communicate with each patient in a way that is appropriate for his or her age and background.
 Pediatric nurses must also have good memories so as to maintain familiarity with the different equipment and procedures that are appropriate to use with children of different age levels and physical sizes.

 Pediatric nurses must also have the ability to manage stress and work under pressure.
 Dealing with the competing demands of physicians, patients, and patients' families can be a challenge.
 A pediatric NP must also have the emotional fortitude to work with children who may be in pain or who are otherwise distressed.
 It is therefore important that pediatric nurses maintain a healthy perspective on their work.

-As with many allied health professions, pediatric nursing requires flexibility, as hours can be long and unpredictable, and unexpected emergencies may arise.
 Pediatric nurse practitioners, in particular, should have the ability to make decisions autonomously and work independently.
 They must be good critical thinkers and problem solvers.
 They should also be able to make swift and thoughtful judgments about patient diagnosis and care.
-Being flexible and adaptable will help a pediatric NP accommodate patients who will individually present unique challenges and demand a unique course of treatment and method of case management.
-Given the demands of their work environment, pediatric nurse practitioners must be able to respond quickly to crises and changing circumstances and be able to think and respond on their toes.
+Being flexible and adaptable can help a pediatric NP accommodate patients who present unique challenges and demand a unique course of treatment and method of case management.
+Pediatric nurse practitioners must be able to respond quickly to crises and changing circumstances and be able to think and respond on their toes.